Dense Spreading Yew

 Taxus x media 'Densiformis'Item #7232 USDA Hardiness Zone: 4 - 7

 Dense, low, spreading shrub is an excellent basic foundation planting for hedge, screen or border.
 Dark green foliage backs scarlet berry-like cones.
 A versatile and durable evergreen that provides year-round interest in the landscape and tolerates shearing well.
 Evergreen.

-- OverviewLight Needs:Partial to full sunWatering Needs:Water regularly - weekly in extreme heat.Average Landscape Size:Slowly reaches 3 to 4 ft. tall, 4 to 6 ft. wide.
+- OverviewLight Needs:Partial to full sunWatering Needs:Water regularly - weekly, or more often in extreme heat.Average Landscape Size:Slowly reaches 3 to 4 ft. tall, 4 to 6 ft. wide.

 - DetailBotanical Pronunciation:TAKS-us x MEE-di-aPlant type:ConiferDeciduous/evergreen:EvergreenGrowth rate:SlowAverage landscape size:Slowly reaches 3 to 4 ft. tall, 4 to 6 ft. wide.Foliage color:GreenBlooms:Conifer; prized for foliage and berry-like cones.Design IdeasThis wide-growing evergreen combines well with more upright growers in the mixed border or in an island planting in the lawn.
 Since it takes part shade, it can easily be used under a tree.Companion PlantsRose (Rosa); Lilac (Syringa); Viburnum (Viburnum); Iris (Iris); Coral Bells (Heuchera)

 - CareCare InformationProvide evenly moist, well-drained soil with protection from harsh, drying winds.
-Water deeply, regularly during the first growing season to establish a deep, extensive root system.
-Tolerates mild drought when well established.
-Feed with a general purpose fertilizer before new growth begins in spring.
-For a tidy, neat appearance, shear annually to shape.Pruning time: summer.Light Needs:Partial to full sunWatering Needs:Water regularly - weekly in extreme heat.
+Water deeply, regularly during the first growing season to establish an extensive root system.
+Once established, reduce frequency; tolerates drought.
+Fertilize before new growth begins in spring.
+For a tidy, neat appearance, prune annually to shape.Pruning time: summer.Light Needs:Partial to full sunWatering Needs:Water regularly - weekly, or more often in extreme heat.